bluebrown/go-template-cli/README.md

   -f, --file stringArray      template file path.
 Can be specified multiple times -g, --glob stringArray      template file glob.
 Can be specified multiple times -n, --name string           if specified, execute the template with the given name -d, --decoder string        decoder to use for input data.
-Supported values: json, yaml, toml, xml (default "json")
+Supported values: json, yaml, toml (default "json")
       --options stringArray   options to pass to the template engine --no-newline            do not print newline at the end of the output -h, --help                  show the help text